What life was like for workhouse inmates

 The top floor of the Southwell workhouse was for people who were too old or ill to work or be looked after in their homes.
 It wasn't pleasant, but it was not intentionally made unpleasant, as was so much in the workhouse system.

-The Edmonton workhouse which I remember had this infirmary facility in a separate building - which may or may not have been the case in other workhouses.
+The Edmonton workhouse which my mother remembers had its infirmary facility in a separate building - which may or may not have been the case in other workhouses.

 At the Edmonton workhouse

-Because my father was a labour master at Edmonton, I know something of the inmates life there.
+Because my grandfather was a labour master at Edmonton, I know something of the inmates life there.

 Food in the Edmonton workhouse was basic and fairly typical of the food in other workhouses.
 It was based on course bread, porridge called gruel, soup called broth and potatoes.
 For the mid-day meal there was also a little meat with the ever-present potatoes.
 Sometimes there were other vegetables like onions and turnips.

-On a separate page, my brother has joined me in writing about the work in the workhouse.
+There is a separate page about the work in the workhouse.

 Inmates' treat - tobacco